TED TODD FLOORING

 Parquet Wood Flooring

-We have many different parquet options available at Ted Todd, including panels that come ready to install, and loose herringbone and chevron blocks that you can create your own patterns with.
+We have many different parquet flooring designs at Ted Todd, including panels that come ready to install, and loose herringbone and chevron blocks that you can create your own patterns with.
 We also have small parquet components available, such as squares, so the pattern options you can choose from are limitless.
+Our most popular geometric parquet flooring patterns include:

 Our Create collection is made up of herringbone blocks, chevron and squares that have been engineered to fit together.
 This gives you all the components you need to create hundreds of different patterns.
 Once you’ve chosen your pattern, you can decide whether to have them all the same tone, or whether to mix and match darker and lighter tones together.

-The texture of a parquet floor can transform the look and feel of it.
-Think about whether you want your wood floor to have a heavy, undulating texture – which is perfect for the rustic, industrial look that has been popular for years – or whether a smooth, uniform texture that achieves a more subtle look is more suited to your space.
+The parquet flooring texture can also transform the look and feel of the room.
+Think about whether you want your wood floor to have a heavy, undulating grain – which is perfect for the rustic, industrial look that has been popular for years – or whether a smooth, uniform texture that achieves a more subtle look is more suited to your space.

-All of the above mentioned parquet flooring designs are available across our portfolio.
+All of the above parquet flooring designs are available across our portfolio.

-The great thing about parquet wood floors is that they look fantastic in every interior scheme.
+The great thing about parquet wooden flooring is that it looks fantastic with every interior scheme.

 Once you’ve chosen the type of parquet you want – herringbone, chevron, or parquet de Versailles for example – you can then choose from a variety of tones, textures and even the age of the wood that it is constructed from.